briandebottari/EnableGMSModuleMagisk/README.md

 As for all other main services like Accounts, Alarm, Location and elses, i never have any issue with them when i got this module active.
 GPS work fine, Alarm ringing, Account Syncing normally.

 ## CHANGELOG
-v1.
+### v1.
 Initial Release
-v2.
+### v2.
 Template Update
-v3.
+### v3.
 Code Cleaning
-v4.
+### v4.
 Template Update for Magisk 13.3
-v5.
-Template Update for Magisk 14 - PLEASE UPDATE YOUR MAGISK INSTALLATION v6.
+### v5.
+Template Update for Magisk 14 - PLEASE UPDATE YOUR MAGISK INSTALLATION
+### v6.
 Template Update for MAgisk 15 & Adding OREO Support

 ## Support
-Find support on my thread @XDA : https://forum.xda-developers.com/apps/magisk/module-enable-doze-google-play-services-t3608783/post72344542#post72344542
+Find support on my thread @XDA : [Here](https://forum.xda-developers.com/apps/magisk/module-enable-doze-google-play-services-t3608783/post72344542#post72344542)

 ## Copyright
-otonieru@xda-developers may 2017
+otonieru@xda-developers - 2018
 If you wish to implement the modification into your ROM, please mention me :)